Vanco/SrtEditor/docs/user_guide.md

 For my case, I choose the time from left side (English), subtitle from right side (duo lang, English and Chinese) the charset I choose other, GB18030.
 Next step, choose file name to save.

-Other use case is create duo lang subtitle, suppose you have two subtitle file with different language, and match the size, you can easy create a duo lang subtitle by choose combine subtitle strategy.
+Other use case is create duo lang subtitle, suppose you have two subtitles file with different language, and match the size, you can easily create a duo lang subtitle by choose combine subtitle strategy.

 ### Translate